apatern0/arcadia_daq/README.md

 $ ./arcadia-cli --daq=0,1,2
 (daq started for chip 0,1 and 2.
 Data will bi saved to dout{0,1,2}.raw)

-$ ./arcadia-cli --daq --daq-mode 0x10
+$ ./arcadia-cli --daq --daq-mode 10
 (daq started on chip 0, data generator enabled with divider set to 10 (~25 Mbps))
 ```

-The data generator fills the fifo with a simple 32-bit counter, received data can be verified with:
+The data generator fills the board data fifo with a simple 32-bit counter, received data can be verified with:
 ```
 $ ./chk_counter dout.raw
 ```